FinriskHFDREAM/FinriskHF_post1/README.md

 singularity run SB2_final.sif input_real scoring
 ```

-During the post-challenge phase, 2 more modifications were tested, which are:

-a. **SB2_v2** where the phylum informations were removed from the features for LASSO feature selection due to it representing redundant information with species information.
-The model can be found in: **[TEAMS/SB2/code_ref/main_lasso.r](https://github.com/FinriskHFDREAM/FinriskHF_post1/blob/main/TEAMS/SB2_ref/code_ref/main_lasso.r)**
+During the post-challenge phase, 2 more modifications were tested which include the **SB2_v2** and **SB2_v3**.
+For the *SB2_v2*, we revised the taxonomic filtering criteria by introducing more stringent and interpretable thresholds for detection and prevalence.
+Instead of filtering taxa based on raw count abundance (present in >80% of samples with counts >2), we applied a relative abundance threshold of 0.1% and retained taxa present in at least 10% of the samples.
+This ensured that rare and potentially noisy taxa were excluded more robustly.
+Additionally,  we modified the downstream Gene Set Variation Analysis (GSVA) score calculation to operate on relative abundance data instead of raw counts.
+This adjustment allowed GSVA to better capture variation across biologically coherent microbial clusters.
+To reduce redundancy and improve model efficiency, we excluded phylum-level information.
+Additionally, the Firmicutes-Bacteroidetes ratio was subjected to penalization, rather than being treated as an unpenalized covariate as in the original model.
+Finally, we simplified the alpha diversity estimation step by focusing on Shannon diversity and observed richness. **SB2_v3** using the similar approach as the **SB2_v2**, however in this model, only Age is selected as unpenalized features.
+We also created one alternative model based on the Random Survival Forest (RSF).
+The unpenalized features in all of three model were subjected to features selection via LASSO or EN.
+We also performed RSF model without feature selection.
+All of the code for each model variation will be described in details bellow:

+a.
+The code for **SB2_v2** can be found in the directory below with code implemented LASSO or EN feature selection in parallel : **[TEAMS/SB2/code_ref/main_lasso.r](https://github.com/FinriskHFDREAM/FinriskHF_post1/blob/main/TEAMS/SB2_ref/code_ref/main_lasso.r)**

-b. **SB2_v3** almost similar to SB2 refined model above, however in this model, only Age is selected as unpenalized features.
-The model can be found in: **[TEAMS/SB2/code_v2/main_Agefix.r](https://github.com/FinriskHFDREAM/FinriskHF_post1/blob/main/TEAMS/SB2/code_v2/main_Agefix.r)**
+b. **SB2_v3** almost similar to SB2_v2, however in this model, only Age is selected as unpenalized features.
+The model can be found in: **[TEAMS/SB2/code_ref/main_lassoAgefix.r](https://github.com/FinriskHFDREAM/FinriskHF_post1/blob/main/TEAMS/SB2_ref/code_ref/main_lassoAgeFix.r)**

+c.

 Similar singularity image that has been submitted during the challenge can be used to execute the refine model as follow: